Memory, Mapping, Experience

-I am an Assistant Professor of French at Mercer University in Macon, Georgia.
+Katherine Roseau is an Assistant Professor of French at Mercer University in Macon, Georgia.
 I use an interdisciplinary framework of theories in memory, genre, place, and cognitive studies to investigate the functions of life writing in war in order to understand how humans cope with acute threats to identity and stability.

 This paper will address, in six short sections, the crucial productive overlap of the three central terms in the title, using the centrality of each to unpack the complexities of the other two.
 This critical-creative paper will address the question: “when students bring their trauma to writing class, how do we teach?”
 Cathy Caruth’s work with trauma narrative as it walks a thin line between the untenable and the untellable will be a starting point, as will considering trauma as a fragmented experience that both demands and refuses the energies of integration.